-New York State Investment Credit is 4 Percent (NYIC)
+New York State Investment Credit (NYIC)

 The credit for individuals is 4 percent on qualified tangible personal property acquired, constructed, reconstructed or erected on or after January 1, 1987.
 For corporations, the rate is 5 percent on the first \$350,000,000 of investment credit base and 4 percent on any excess.